yssource/crp/src/idioms/data_modeling/enums.md

 # Enums

-In C++, enums are often used to model fixed set alternatives, especially when each of those enumerators maps to a specific integer value, such as is needed when working with hardware, system calls, or protocol implementations.
+In C++, enums are often used to model a fixed set of alternatives, especially when each of those enumerators corresponds to a specific integer value, such as is needed when working with hardware, system calls, or protocol implementations.

 For example, the various modes for a GPIO pin could be modeled as an enum, which